American College of Clinical Pharmacy

 Keynote Address — 1:1 Meetings: A Unique Opportunity for Pharmacists to Promote Success, Thriving, and Well-Being

-Sunday, October 13, 2024 from 8:00 AM to 9:00 AM MST
+Sunday, October 13, 2024 from 8:00 AM to 9:00 AM MST at Convention Center North Building / North Ballroom 120A

 This session is about sharing key evidence-based insights about 1:1 meetings and how they may be leveraged by a community of pharmacists and future pharmacists.
-Adapted for the pharmacists' context, the term <i>mentor</i> can be used instead of <i>manager</i> to cover the following groups: managers, pharmacists, supervisors, chairs, directors, preceptors.
-Similarly, the term <i>mentee</i> can be used instead of <i>direct report</i> to cover the following groups: residents, learners, mentees, team members, and direct reports.
+Adapted for the pharmacists' context, the term mentor can be used instead of manager to cover the following groups: managers, pharmacists, supervisors, chairs, directors, and preceptors.
+Similarly, the term mentee can be used instead of direct report to cover the following groups: residents, learners, mentees, team members, and direct reports.

 As a mentor, 1:1 meetings with your mentees are essential to their success and thriving, and they serve to elevate your own success and well-being.
 The best mentors recognize that 1:1s are not an add-on to their role—conducting 1:1s proficiently IS foundational to being a mentor.

-Yet, the research clearly shows that 1) the effectiveness of these meetings is far from optimal; 2) when mentors self-rate their skills in conducting these meetings, it is inflated and does not align with their mentees' ratings; and 3) that mentees can, but often fail to, play a key role in assuring success.
 Hence, an incredible opportunity exists to fill the skills gap.
 Meaningful guidance on how to conduct 1:1s effectively is quite sparse.
 The goal of this session is to encourage you to start 1:1s as an essential workplace practice.
 It highlights what mentors and mentees can do to ensure success in these critical meetings.

 Welcome and Introduction